JiningLiu/stream-cam-ftc/README.md

 The `ftc` extension will now be ready at `http://localhost:6401/` (Replace `localhost` with stream-cam server hostname).

+> To receive audio from the official overlay, user interaction is required.
+You can click on the iframe at the root path to enable audio.
+(The official overlay has an opacity of 0)

 ## License

 Open source information to come.
 Planned release under the MIT License.